rbeeli/fastbin/README.md

       ]
     },
     "Parent": {
+      "docstring": [
+        "Multi-line docstring of struct `Parent`.",
-      "docstring": ["Docstring of Parent struct.", "Child needs to be defined before Parent in order to reference it."], "members": [
+        "Note that `Child` needs to be defined in schema before `Parent` in order to reference it.", "",
+        "Some more docstring."
+      ],
+      "members": [
         { "name": "child", "type": "struct:Child" },
         { "name": "text", "type": "string" }